Closing Date: 10 August 2018

 Applications for the Access to Research Infrastructure Scheme will be independently peer reviewed, and will be assessed against the following criteria:

-- potential for significant impact (including achievability) against the Foundation's charitable aim of enhancing the safety of life and property; and
+- potential for significant impact (including achievability) against the Foundation's charitable aim of enhancing the safety of life and property.

 - value for money

-Successful applicants will be notified by email latest by 17:00 GMT on the 20th of December 2017.
+Successful applicants will be notified by email latest by 17:00 GMT on 07 September 2018.
 If you do not receive an email from us by this date, then please consider your application has been unsuccessful on this occasion.

-We anticipate that the disbursement of grants will commence on or around the 15th of January 2018.
+We anticipate that the disbursement of grants will commence on or around 14 September 2018.

 7. How to Apply